vegaprotocol/specs/specs/0028-governance.md

 Not in scope: minimum percentage of participation. e.g: require 80% of users who vote to vote yes and 90% of the _active_ users of the vega network have to take part in the vote.

 ### Duration of the proposal
-When a proposal is created, it will be configured with a variable end date, until then the proposal is open for votes. e.g: A proposal is created and people have 3 weeks from the day it is sent to the network in order to submit votes for it.
+When a proposal is created it will be have a close date specified in seconds from proposal creation.
+After the proposal is created in the systm and before the close date, the proposal is open for votes.

+e.g: A proposal is created and people have 3 weeks from the day it is sent to the network in order to submit votes for it.

+The minimum and maximum close times are configured within the engine.
+The minimum close time is initially set to **48 hours** and the maximum close time is **1 year**.
+There is no technical reason for these numbers, but they have been selected as sensible defaults.

 ### When changes are applied
 The proposals can also be parameterised about when the change which are voted for will start to be applied.